Losant/losant-docs/docs/workflows/outputs/webhook-reply.md

 # Webhook Reply Node

-The webhook reply node allows a workflow to send a reply back to a webhook trigger (as long as the webhhok is configured to [wait for a reply](/applications/webhooks/#custom-replies)).
+The webhook reply node allows a workflow to send a reply back to a webhook trigger (as long as the webhook is configured to [wait for a reply](/applications/webhooks/#custom-replies)).

 ![Webhook Reply Node](/images/workflows/outputs/webhook-reply-node.png "Webhook Reply Node")